krisztin/recat/README.md

 I drew up the completed project with required components and functionalities needed.
 The optimist in me said just go for it.
 The realist decided to draw up an MVP version with a couple of components taken out and some functions dumbed down or excluded.

-I think I've ended up with a quite doable little few day long project.
+Looked like it was quite doable in a few days.
 Until...

 ### Routing